bmanders716/bmanders716.github.io/cookbook.md

 Baked Plum Pudding.

-_Ingredients_--º†lb. of finely-chopped suet.
+_Ingredients_--Ï†¨b. of finely-chopped suet.
-               æ†lb. of flour.
+               Ó†¨b. of flour.
-               º†lb. of raisins, stoned and chopped.
+               Ï†¨b. of raisins, stoned and chopped.
-               º†lb. of currants.
+               Ï†¨b. of currants.
-               2†oz. of candied peel.
+               2‡Ø∫. of candied peel.
-               2†oz. of moist sugar.
+               2‡Ø∫. of moist sugar.
                1 egg.
                2 teaspoonfuls of baking powder.
                1 gill, or more, of milk.